Azure/Azure-Proactive-Resiliency-Library-v2/docs/content/tools/collector/_index.md

 Env=~Prod
 ```

+{{< hint type=important >}}
-**Important**: Note that since you are filtering Sub-5 by ResourceGroup, you do not pass Sub-5 in the Subscriptions parameter.
+NAS you're filtering Sub-5 by ResourceGroup, you do not pass Sub-5 in the Subscriptions parameter.
 In this scenario, the script will set as scope all resources in Sub-0 and Sub-3, and in Sub5/RG1, as long as they all have both Tags, Criticality and Env equal to the values that I defined, High and Prod.
 Resource that do meet these requirements will be put in a separate array called  "out-of-scope", you will see a Worksheet in the excel file with this name and all resources not validated by the tool.
+{{< /hint >}}

 ### Example 4